Florida woman charged after boyfriend dies in suitcase - NewsBreak

 In February 2020, Boone called authorities from her Winter Park home and told dispatchers her boyfriend was dead .
 Investigators said she claimed they had been drinking the night before and agreed it would be funny if Torres got into the suitcase during a game of hide-and-seek, according to an arrest affidavit from the Sheriff’s Office.

 Boone admitted she zipped Torres into the suitcase, went upstairs to bed and awoke the next morning to find him still inside and unresponsive, the document alleged.
-Family of fallen Oklahoma County deputy files wrongful death lawsuit
+What is the Willow Project?
+5 things to know about new oil drilling in Alaska

 The Sheriff’s Office said Boone’s statements didn’t line up with video evidence found on her phone showing a blue suitcase facing downward with Torres trying to free himself.
 In the video, he called for help and yelled that he couldn’t breathe, deputies wrote in the affidavit.